 Though everyone’s mood changes all the time, for many people, feeling confident in themselves, engaged with life, able to cope and to experience a healthy range of emotions is not a given.
 Some people experience poor wellbeing but don’t call it depression or anxiety.
 For others, circumstances have compelled them to accept a diagnosis of their problem and to try to improve things.
 Mental wellbeing can be a difficult subject to broach but at Macc, with our long history of supporting local voluntary organisations, we know about the fantastic work the voluntary and community sector are doing to support local people.
 Too often, our conversations are about what doesn’t work, what isn’t good and what’s missing.
-So, rooted in community and in diversity we promoted a citywide conversation in winter 2018 about how to improve mental wellbeing and to find out from the people who know: what works.
-The results of this projects can be found below and in the links for each organisation.
+So, rooted in community and in diversity we are promoting a citywide conversation about how to improve mental wellbeing and to find out from the people who know: what works.
+The results of this campaign can be found below and in the links for each organisation.

 Back on Track

 Back on Track created a multi-media wellbeing project engaging around 20 people who had personal experience of mental health problems.
 The group produced a photography and audio project based on the five ways to wellbeing.
 Back on Track was inspired by taking part in the With One Voice arts and homelessness festival, for which their photography group contributed to an exhibition.
 Back on Track aimed to inspire many people with their project, which is also available to view on their own website.

 They ran an awareness-raising event called ‘Words are Wands - Writing for Wellbeing'.
 The event featured the work of people who have used the power of the written and spoken word to address mental health issues and challenge stigma and stereotyping.
 Attendees were asked to write a short piece titled ‘Words are Wands’, which were then performed alongside award-winning dancer Kaite Boltain, who interpreted the poems through an original dance piece.
 The work and wellness literature produced will be displayed at the library for three months.